-Westfield is committed to maintaining a level of disclosure that meets the highest standards and provides all investors with timely and equal access to high quality, relevant information to assist them in making informed decisions.
+Westfield Group is committed to maintaining a level of disclosure that meets the highest standards and provides all investors with timely and equal access to high quality, relevant information to assist them in making informed decisions.

-The Westfield Group's Continuous Disclosure and Communications Policy underlines the Group's commitment to ensuring that the Group's and the Trust's members and the market are provided with high quality, relevant and accurate information regarding its activities in a timely manner and that investors are able to trade in Westfield Group securities, including units in the Trust, in a market which is efficient, competitive and informed as well as ensuring that market participants have an equal opportunity to review and assess information disclosed by the Group.
-Westfield is also committed to complying with continuous disclosure obligations contained in the applicable ASX Listing Rules and the Corporations Act.
+The Group's Continuous Disclosure and Communications Policy underlines the Group's commitment to ensuring that the Group's and the Trust's members, and the market, are provided with high quality, relevant and accurate information regarding its activities in a timely and accurate manner and that investors are able to trade in Westfield Group securities, including units in the Trust, in a market which is efficient, competitive and informed as well as ensuring that market participants have an equal opportunity to review and assess information disclosed by the Group.
+The Group is committed to complying with continuous disclosure obligations set out in the applicable ASX Listing Rules and the Corporations Act.